muhsinking/notebook/content/notes/Severance Season 2.md

 I just finished the fifth episode of *Severance* season 2.
 The show is **undeniably gorgeous**.
 The colors, cinematography, and framing are all absolutely stunning.
 I forgot how wonderfully uncanny-valley the intro animations are as well.

 My [[Really short games|complaint about the first season]] remains in effect, which is that **I often find the editing to be tedious**.
-Sometimes it feels like the creators are deliberately wasting my time, especially during dialogue sequences.
-But I feel slightly crazy saying this, because in general I love "slow media."[^1]
+Sometimes it feels like the creators are deliberately wasting my time, drip-feeding the mystery more slowly than it actually merits.
+But I feel slightly crazy saying this, because in general I love and respect "slow media."[^1]

-I'm realizing that **I just don't enjoy the mystery box genre**.
+I think I'm realizing that **I just don't enjoy the mystery box genre**.
 I love puzzle games—Outer Wilds, Obra Dinn, The Forgotten City—where it feels like I'm actively *solving* something.
-But when I "solve" a TV show or movie by accurately predicting what was going to happen, I don't get nearly the same sense of satisfaction.
-Mostly I just feel *disappointed*... like, you couldn't even surprise me?
+But when I "solve" a TV show or movie, by accurately predicting what was going to happen, I don't get nearly the same sense of satisfaction.
+Mostly I just feel *disappointed*.
+Like, you couldn't even surprise me?

-Still: the beauty and themes of the show have been compelling enough to keep me going, despite my disinterest in the greater mystery of "what's going on in there."
+Still, the beauty of the show and the unique themes have been compelling enough to keep me going, despite my disinterest in the greater mystery of "what's going on in there."

 ## The Parable of Mr. Milchick